Crauzer/OodleSharp/README.md

 # OodleSharp
-OodleSharp is a .NET library that can Compress and Decompress Oodle files.
+OodleSharp is a .NET library that uses the Oodle compression and decompression formats.

 It is a wrapper that functions on top of a 64-bit Oodle 2.3.0 DLL file.